What is breast cancer?

 In the breast area and the armpit, there are lymph glands or nodes which are connected by a system of channels.
 These glands and channels are part of the lymph system which helps the body fight infection.

-Image of the breast reproduced with permission from Cancer Australia
+Image reproduced with permission from Cancer Australia